manzt/juv/README.md

 While slightly more verbose and breaking self-containment, this approach totally works and saves you from installing another dependency.

+There is also an [experimental rewrite](https://github.com/manzt/juv-rs) in Rust.

 ## Contributing

 **juv** welcomes contributions in the form of bug reports, feature requests,